-On June 8, 2016, the Corporation renewed its normal course issuer bid and launched the 2016-2017 NCIB to repurchase for cancellation up to 5,975,854 common shares (representing 5.0% of the common shares issued and outstanding as at June 7, 2016) during the 12-month period from June 17, 2016 to June 16, 2017.
+On June 7, 2017, the Corporation renewed its normal course issuer bid and launched the 2017-2018 NCIB to repurchase for cancellation up to 5,680,390 common shares (representing 5.0% of the common shares issued and outstanding as at June 6, 2017) during the 12-month period from June 19, 2017 to June 18, 2018.

-As part of the 2016-2017 NCIB, the Corporation purchased for cancellation 300,000 of its common shares pursuant to private agreements with two arm's-length third party sellers.
-Those purchases were made pursuant and subject to the terms of issuer bid exemption orders issued by the Ontario Securities Commission and the Autorité des marchés financiers.
-The price paid by the Corporation was negotiated with each of the third-party sellers and in both cases was at a discount to the prevailing market price of the Corporation's common shares on the TSX at the time of each purchase.
+As at January 28, 2018, the Corporation had repurchased for cancellation a total of 4,417,300 common shares, at a weighted average price of \$143.09 per common share, for a total cash consideration of \$632.1 million.
+Of this total, 450,000 common shares were purchased through private agreements with one arm's-length third party seller and 437,000 common shares were purchased through a specific share repurchase program with a third party, in each case, pursuant to and subject to the terms of issuer bid exemption orders issued by the Autorité des marchés financiers and the Ontario Securities Commission, and at a discount to the prevailing market price of the Corporation's common shares on the TSX at the time of each purchase.